+25 Dilapidation Report

+Before any site work commences, a dilapidation report must be prepared by a suitably qualified engineer detailing the structural condition of adjoining buildings, structures or works, and public land to the satisfaction of the principal certifier.

+Where access has not been granted to any adjoining properties to prepare the dilapidation report, the report must be based on a survey of what can be observed externally and demonstrate, in writing, to the satisfaction of the principal certifiers, that all reasonable steps were taken to obtain access to the adjoining properties.

-Condition reason: To establish and document the structural condition of adjoining propertie and existing structures on the subject site for comparison as site work progresses and is completed. es 26 Compliance with Accessibility Report Prior to the issue the Construction Certificate for each stage, documents and plans for the relevant stage which demonstrate compliance with the requirements of the Access Report prepared by Lindsey Perry Access, reference no. PAA_23064 and dated 22 April 2024 and th applicable design requirements applied under Schedule 4 of State Environmental Planning Policy (Housing) 2021 concerning accessibility and useability for hostels and self-contained dwellings must be submitted to and deemed to be satisfactory by the Principal Certifying Authority.
-A copy of the documents and plans are to be submitted to Council within 14 days lodgement with the Principal Certifying Authority.
+Condition reason: To establish and document the structural condition of adjoining properties and existing structures on the subject site for comparison as site work progresses and is completed.

+26 Compliance with Accessibility Report

+Prior to the issue the Construction Certificate for each stage, documents and plans for the relevant stage which demonstrate compliance with the requirements of the Access Report prepared by Lindsey Perry Access, reference no. PAA_23064 and dated 22 April 2024 and the applicable design requirements applied under Schedule 4 of State Environmental Planning Policy (Housing) 2021 concerning accessibility and useability for hostels and self-contained dwellings must be submitted to and deemed to be satisfactory by the Principal Certifying Authority.
+A copy of the documents and plans are to be submitted to Council within 14 days of lodgement with the Principal Certifying Authority.

 Condition reason: To ensure the development is constructed in accordance with the requirements of the approved accessibility report.

-27 Retaining Walls All retaining walls within 1m of a boundary and exceeding 600mm in height must be designe and certified by a suitably qualified Structural Engineer. ed Details demonstrating compliance must be provided to the Certifying Authority Condition reasons: To ensure that retaining walls in proximity to the boundary and over a height are designed and certified by a suitably qualified engineer.
-28 Flood Risk Management Plan A Flood Risk Management Plan prepared by a qualified Flood Engineer must be provided to the Certifying Authority demonstrating compliance with the following: a) Certification that the proposed development/ building flood refuge is capable of withstanding the force of any flood waters experienced up to the Probable Maximum Flood Event (PMF). m b) Certification demonstrating that any damage to the proposed development sustaine in a flood will not generate debris capable of causing damage to downstream buildin or property. c) Certification demonstrating that the rainwater tank, finishes, plant fittings and equipment and any other buoyant fixtures will be of materials and functional capaci to withstand the forces of floodwater in events up to and including the 1% AEP ever including hydrostatic pressure, hydrodynamic pressure and buoyancy forces. • Details demonstrating compliance must be provided to the Certifying Authority Condition reasons: To ensure that flood risk is appropriate mitigated.
+27 Retaining Walls

+All retaining walls within 1m of a boundary and exceeding 600mm in height must be designed and certified by a suitably qualified Structural Engineer.

+Details demonstrating compliance must be provided to the Certifying Authority

+Condition reasons: To ensure that retaining walls in proximity to the boundary and over a height are designed and certified by a suitably qualified engineer.

+28 Flood Risk Management Plan

+A Flood Risk Management Plan prepared by a qualified Flood Engineer must be provided to the Certifying Authority demonstrating compliance with the following:

+- a) Certification that the proposed development/ building flood refuge is capable of withstanding the force of any flood waters experienced up to the Probable Maximum Flood Event (PMF). - Certification demonstrating that any damage to the proposed development sustained in a flood will not generate debris capable of causing damage to downstream buildings or property. - c) Certification demonstrating that the rainwater tank, finishes, plant fittings and equipment and any other buoyant fixtures will be of materials and functional capacity to withstand the forces of floodwater in events up to and including the 1% AEP event including hydrostatic pressure, hydrodynamic pressure and buoyancy forces.

+Details demonstrating compliance must be provided to the Certifying Authority

+Condition reasons: To ensure that flood risk is appropriate mitigated.

 29 Validation Report - Stage 2